1989 Major League Baseball postseason: Oakland Athletics (AL) vs. San Francisco Giants (NL)

 † Game 3 was originally slated for October 17 at 5:35 pm; however, it was postponed when an earthquake occurred at 5:04 pm.

-This was the third all-California matchup in the World Series, and the first to feature both teams from the San Francisco Bay Area.
-This was also the fourth World Series meeting between the Athletics and Giants (1905, 1911, 1913), dating back to when both teams were in Philadelphia and New York City respectively.
+This was the third all-California matchup in the World Series, the first World Series to be played entirely in one metropolitan area since 1956, and the only one to feature two teams from the San Francisco Bay Area.

+This was the fourth World Series meeting between the Athletics and Giants (1905, 1911, 1913), dating back to when both teams were in Philadelphia and New York City respectively.
 The Giants won the former (1905), while the Athletics won the latter two (1911, 1913).
 The Athletics swept the Giants to win their first World Series title since 1974, and ninth overall.

-Dave Stewart pitched a complete game shutout in Game 1 as the Athletics took Game 1, 5-0.
-The Giants were unable to solve Mike Moore or the Athletics' relief pitchers as the Athletics took Game 2 by four runs to take a 2-0 series lead headed to the other side of the bay.
+Dave Stewart pitched a five-hit complete-game shutout in Game 1 as the Athletics won 5–0.
+The Giants were unable to solve Mike Moore or the Athletics' relief pitchers as the Athletics took Game 2 by four runs to take a 2–0 series lead headed to the other side of the bay.
 When the series moved to San Francisco for Game 3, the series was interrupted by the 1989 Loma Prieta earthquake, which occurred before the start of the game, causing major damage to both Oakland and San Francisco.
 Candlestick Park in San Francisco suffered damage to its upper deck as pieces of concrete fell from the baffle at the top of the stadium and power was knocked out.
 The game was postponed out of concerns for the safety of everyone in the ballpark as well as the loss of power.
-Game 3 of the series resumed on October 27, where the Athletics blew out the Giants to go up 3-0 in the series.
-The Athletics completed a sweep of the Giants the next day with a 9-6 victory in Game 4.
+Game 3 of the series resumed on October 27, where the Athletics blew out the Giants to take a commanding three games to none lead in the series.
+In Game 4, Rickey Henderson’s lead-off home run would ignite the Athletics’ offense as they prevailed in a slugfest to complete the sweep.
+The Athletics chose not to celebrate their World Series victory with champagne out of respect for the earthquake victims.

-With the win, the Athletics improved their World Series record against the Giants to 3-1.
-As of 2022, this is the last time the Athletics won the World Series.
+With the win, the Athletics improved their World Series record against the Giants to 3–1.
 The Athletics would return to the World Series the following year, but were swept by the Cincinnati Reds in one of the biggest upsets in World Series history.
-This was the last championship won by a team from Oakland until the NBA's Golden State Warriors won the 2015 NBA Finals over the Cleveland Cavaliers.
+This was the last World Series won by the Athletics during their time in Oakland, as the team would move to Las Vegas.

-This was the last postseason appearance for the Giants until 1997.
-They would return to the World Series in 2002, but they fell to the Anaheim Angels in seven games.
+The Giants would return to the World Series in 2002, but they fell to their cross-state foe in the Anaheim Angels in seven games after being six outs away from the title in Game 6.
+The Giants would eventually win the World Series in 2010 over the Texas Rangers in five games, marking the start of a dynasty for the team.